Why study this course

 - Work as part of a team, developing a collaborative approach to problem-solving.

 - Use IT programmes and digital media, where appropriate.

 - Take responsibility for your own learning programme and professional development.

-Degrees in English Language and Linguistics combine the best of humanities skills (flexibility, communication, critique) and social science skills (technical analysis and systematic method).
-Common destinations include primary and secondary school teaching, teaching English as a foreign language, (digital) journalism, marketing and public relations, sales and advertising, the civil service and public administration.
+Our degree in English Language and Linguistics combines the best of humanities skills (flexibility, communication, critique) and social science skills (technical analysis and systematic method).
+Common destinations include primary and secondary school teaching, teaching English as a foreign language, speech and language therapy, (digital) journalism, the civil service and public administration.

 The most common/popular employment options for graduates of this programme include:

 - Media professional

 During your degree you can take full advantage of the wide-range of opportunities provided by the Careers Service.

 Data from Discover Uni is not yet available for this course.